casecpb/KSEAapp/README.md

 For details on its usage and features, please read the Overview.Rmd file within the **vignettes** folder.

-Note: if you are interested in performing KSEA through a user-friendly online interface, please visit our [sister site](https://github.com/casecpb/KSEA).
+Note: if you are interested in performing KSEA through a user-friendly online interface, please visit [this link](https://casecpb.shinyapps.io/ksea/), or get details from our [other GitHub site](https://github.com/casecpb/KSEA/).

 -----
 ### Page Contents